GeoffCox/sterling-svelte/src/routes/(app)/topics/theme/+page.md

 Secondary, subtle, and faint colors are used for less important text, placeholders, visually separate regions, and decorations.

-> The background-color and color pairs do not guarantee sufficient accessibility contrast.

 <br/>
 <Swatch
 backgroundColor="--stsv-common__background-color--secondary"